John Brown (Rhode Island politician): Business interests

 Brown's business interests were varied.
 In addition to the slave trade he was involved in shipbuilding and real estate speculation.
 He was also a partner (along with his brother Moses Brown and Rhode Island Governor Stephen Hopkins) in the Hope Furnace (located in Hope Village on the border of towns of Scituate and Coventry, RI) which made cannons during the American Revolution and through the War of 1812.

 In 1791 Brown founded Providence Bank - the first bank in Rhode Island, and organizer of the Providence South Bridge Company.
 After various acquisitions over the next 160 years Providence Bank evolved into FleetBoston Financial which, in turn, was absorbed by Bank of America in 2004.
 Providence Bank is one of the oldest "branches" in Bank of America's "family tree" and is, at least arguably, still a "living" corporate entity.

-The original Providence Bank building still stands at 50 South Main Street in Providence and is the corporate office of the Brown & Ives Land Company which is another business which can trace its roots to John Brown.
+The original Providence Bank building (built in 1774) still stands at 50 South Main Street in Providence and is the corporate office of the Brown & Ives Land Company which is another business which can trace its roots to John Brown.

-American revolution
+American Revolution

-John Brown played a leading role in the Gaspée Affair of 1772 that increased hostilities between the thirteen colonies and the British Empire and helped catalyze events leading up to the American Revolutionary War.
-He was an active Federalist and pushed against Rhode Island's anti-federalist, "Country Party" in getting Rhode Island to become part of federal union.
+Brown played a leading role in the Gaspée Affair of 1772 that increased hostilities between the Thirteen Colonies and the Kingdom of Great Britain and helped catalyze events leading up to the American Revolutionary War.
+He was an active Federalist and pushed against Rhode Island's Anti-Federalist, "Country Party" in getting Rhode Island to become part of federal union.

 Providence, the first warship to sail for America's Continental Navy, was built in 1768 by John Brown.
-It was purchased by the colony of Rhode Island after British men-of-war began attacking Rhode Island's shipping lanes.
+It was purchased by the colony of Rhode Island after the Royal Navy began attacking Rhode Island's shipping lanes.
 The General Assembly ordered its committee of safety to fit out two ships to defend the lanes, one of which became the Providence.
-The ship—at one time under the command of John Paul Jones, considered the father of the American Navy—went on to participate in 60 battles and to capture 40 British ships before it was dismantled in 1779 to prevent it from falling into the hands of the British.
+The ship, at one time under the command of Continental Navy officer John Paul Jones, went on to participate in 60 engagements and capture 40 British ships before it was dismantled in 1779 to prevent it from falling into British hands.